 New York University

-Pace University is a private comprehensive university with an urban campus located in New York, New York, plus a suburban campus in Pleasantville-Briarcliff, 20 miles from the city.
-A total of 13,609 students pursue their associate, bachelor’s, master’s, doctorate, and other specialized degrees in six colleges, with 2,500 international students representing 120 different countries.
+Pace University is a private comprehensive university with an urban campus located in New York City and a suburban Westchester campus in Pleasantville-Briarcliff, New York—just 20 miles from NYC.
+More than 13,000 students pursue their associate, bachelor’s, master’s, doctorate, and other specialized degrees in six colleges, with 2,500 international students representing 120 different countries.
 Pace’s International Students and Scholars Office (ISSO) works with students to answer questions about immigration regulations, employment authorizations, health insurance, and other issues.

 Seton Hall University

 Stevenson University is a private coeducational institution in Stevenson, Maryland—northwest of Baltimore and about an hour north of Washington, DC.
-About 2,732 traditional undergraduates and 847 graduate students from 43 states and 15 foreign countries study a variety of majors from Accounting to Theatre & Media Performance.
+More than 2,700 traditional undergraduates and 800+ graduate students from 43 states and 15 foreign countries study a variety of majors from Accounting to Theatre & Media Performance.
 Career preparation resources are offered to all students through Career Services, including career advising, career fairs, on-campus interviews, networking events, graduate school workshops, service learning opportunities, and internships.

 Stony Brook University

 Stony Brook University is a SUNY-affiliated public research university located in Stony Brook on the North Shore of Long Island, New York—60 miles east of NYC.
-Around 16,586 full-time undergraduates, including 4,600 international students from more than 100 countries, choose from over 200 majors, minors, and combined-degree programs.
+Over 16,000 full-time undergraduates, including 4,600 international students from more than 100 countries, are enrolled in 200+ majors, minors, and combined-degree programs.
 International students also benefit from visa and immigration services, an international student orientation, the Intensive English Center, student health services, the English Pals Program, an Academic Success and Tutoring Center, the Writing Center, the Math Learning Center, and the Student Accessibility Support Center.